-Drop in to one of our skate bowls located in Mount Eliza, Mornington, Somerville, Hastings, Rosebud, Sorrento, Balnarring or Rye.
-There are also two mobile ramps which are rotated around smaller townships in the Shire.
+The Shire is committed to the development of Skate Parks and ramps across the peninsula.
+We have built skate parks in Mount Eliza, Mornington, Somerville, Hastings, Rosebud, Sorrento, Balnarring and Rye.
+Two mobile ramps are rotated around smaller townships in the Shire.

 The Balnarring Skate Park is located in Civic Court, Balnarring.

 - A continuous bowl 2.2m depth

 - Hard stand concrete and numerous street skate elements

 - Split level bowl connected to a street section with a large carving bank

 - Open plaza area with a range of low level simple obstacles to maximise use

 The Mount Eliza Skate Park is located at Emil Madsen Reserve in Wooralla Drive, Mount Eliza.